edgelesssys/constellation/docs/docs/getting-started/install.md

 </tabItem>
 <tabItem value="aws" label="AWS">

-In the following steps you will use Constellation to perform two tasks: create policies & infrastructure.
+In the following steps you will use Constellation to perform two tasks: create the infrastructure and create roles for cluster nodes.
+Both of these actions can be performed by different users, e.g., an administrator to create roles and a DevOps engieer to create the infrastructure.
+We therefore provide a set of permissions for each.

-To create the AWS IAM policies, make sure your user has the following minimal set of permissions:
+To create the AWS IAM policies, your user requires the following minimal set of permissions:

 ```json
 {